danmunz/path-to-revenue/docs/visual_spec.md

 - Normalize PWIN to 0–1 internally.
 - Closed opportunities auto‑resolve to Win or Loss.
 - Factored revenue = TCV × PWIN.
+- Use FY26 factored revenue for revenue target accumulation.

 ---